f4nha/opstasks/README.md

 ./get_url.sh
 ```

 Open the url in a browser with provided credentials for ```gnlops```.
-Create a new free style Jenkins project which includes at lest three steps:
+Create either a new free style Jenkins project or a Jenkins pipeline which includes at lest three steps:

 - Checkout ```origin/master``` branch of GitHub repository https://github.com/stoyanpisov/picalc.git into seprate ```/src``` sub directory
 - Build simple project using following shell command